Pop psychology sells well.

 If you have been into self-development topics, then chances are very high that you have read about the “marshmallow test”… A few hundred times.

-The basic narrative goes like this: children who can delay gratification become more successful in life.
+The basic narrative goes like this: children who can delay gratification become more successful in life, as it’s been proven by the marshmallow test.

 Some authors then go as far as to teach you -and your children- how to increase your “delaying gratification muscles”.